minsukchang/voiceyoutubedemo/README.md

-#Control Youtube Videos with Voice
+# Control Youtube Videos with Voice

+## how to run locally
-node app.js
+1) node app.js from terminal
+2) localhost:5000

+*demo available at minsukchang.com/voiceyoutubedemo*